 Where can I purchase catnip?

-Fresh catnip is sold in most garden centres (nurseries) in the herb section.
+Most garden centres (nurseries) sell fresh catnip in the herb section.

 Or you can grow fresh and dry it at home.